AutoJack Exploits Browsing Agents to Achieve RCE

 Context and significance

 The broader attack class - malicious web content reaching local services through a browsing agent - was documented as early as February 2026 with ClawJacked (OpenClaw) and in subsequent disclosures involving MCP-based runtimes.
-AutoJack, as reported, follows the same pattern: a browser permits a WebSocket connection to localhost, the AI agent follows the page, and the attacker uses the open connection to reach an unprotected local service.
-The pattern is credible; the specific AutoJack technical details remain single-sourced and unconfirmed by the vendor.
+AutoJack follows the same pattern: a browser permits a WebSocket connection to localhost, the AI agent follows the page, and the attacker uses the open connection to reach an unprotected local service.
+As a first-party Microsoft Security disclosure, the findings are confirmed; the limited exposure (PyPI users unaffected, source installs patched) constrains operational impact but the research contribution is significant.

 What to watch